 Emergency Operation Centre (EOC) of District is operational at collector office, Ahmedabad and is operational on 24x7 round the clock for 365 days in 3 shifts of 8 hrs with the help of staff deputed from local government offices.
 Control rooms of line departments and Taluka EOCs (located at the Office of Mamlatdar) are active from 1st June for Monsoon Season and will be operational till 30th November.
 The Liaison Officers of the respective Talukas shall take charge of the Control Room.
 The respective Liaison Officers shall coordinate between the task group members working at disaster sites and TEOC for mobilization of resources and dissemination of instructions received from TEOC/DEOC.

-Response planning, preparedness, assumption - Quick assessment of damages / need
+Response planning, preparedness, assumption - Quick assessment of damages / need response agencies, identification of equipment, supplies and personnel required by the response agencies for performing the assigned tasks.

 Response planning: